tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your allies gain a +1 bonus to attacks against enemies that are engaged only with you.

 **Quirk:** Shame at others’ failings.

 ---

+#### Token of Kindness

+1/Battle

+When you roll recovery dice to heal, set aside any number of those dice before rolling, and give the healing from those dice to an ally next to you.

+**Quirk:** Generosity.

+---